bradzacher/eslint-plugin-typescript/docs/rules/no-use-before-define.md

   This flag determines whether or not the rule checks variable declarations in upper scopes.
   If this is `true`, the rule warns every reference to a variable before the variable declaration.
   Otherwise, the rule ignores a reference if the declaration is in an upper scope, while still reporting the reference if it's in the same scope as the declaration.
   Default is `true`.
+* `typedefs` (`boolean`, **added** in `eslint-plugin-typescript`) - The flag which shows whether or not this rule checks type declarations.
+  If this is `true`, this rule warns every reference to a type before the type declaration.
+  Otherwise, ignores those references.
+  Type declarations are hoisted, so it's safe.
+  Default is `true`.

 This rule accepts `"nofunc"` string as an option.